 Here are a few more options for unique bike tours in Portland for adults:

-If you want to take a self-guided tour, you can take inspiration from the pre-made tours and rent a bike in town.
-Or add your own stops and take the bike lanes through the city!
+If you want to take a self-guided tour, you can take inspiration from the pre-made tours and create your afternoon activity by renting a bike in town.
+You can add stops at cute coffee shops and ice cream shops while taking the bike lanes through the city!

 This is a good option for those visiting Portland on a budget.
 Talking about money, here is a Guide to Portland Travel Costs that can help you plan your travel expenses wisely and make the most of your trip to Portland.